France–United States relations: Biden presidency 2021–2025

 French President Emmanuel Macron (left) and U.S. President Joe Biden (right) meet in Washington, December 2022.

 On 17 September 2021, France recalled Philippe Étienne, the French ambassador to the U.S., and Jean-Pierre Thébault, the French ambassador to Australia after the formation of the AUKUS defence technology between the U.S., Australia and UK (from which France was excluded).
 As part of the new security agreement, the U.S. will provide nuclear-powered submarines to the Royal Australian Navy, and Australia canceled a US$66 billion deal from 2016 to purchase twelve French-built conventionally powered (diesel) submarines.
 The French government was furious at the cancellation of the submarine agreement and said that it had been blindsided, calling the decision a "stab in the back".
 On 22 September, President Joe Biden and Macron pledged to improve the relationship between the two countries. Étienne returned to the United States on 30 September.

 However in early 2022, France worked closely with the U.S. and NATO in helping Ukraine and punishing Russia for its invasion.
 During Macron's visit to the U.S. in December 2022, he and President Biden reaffirmed the cooperation between the two countries.
 They also discussed the war in Ukraine and economic issues.

 In April 2023, Macron argued that European countries should not get involved in US confrontation with China over Taiwan.
 His long-term plan of "strategic autonomy" angered some Republican lawmakers, who called for a re-evaluation of the US-French relationship.

 In November 2023, an agreement extended the validity of E-1 and E-2 visas for French traders and investors in the United States from two to four years.

 Second Trump presidency 2025–present

 French President Emmanuel Macron (left) and U.S. President Donald Trump (right) meet in Washington, February 2025.

 On June 1, 2025, the American ambassador to Israel Mike Huckabee said that if France wants a Palestinian state, it should "carve" it out of the French Riviera.

+With Trump's second term, relations between President Macron and President Trump were marked by persistent tension and public friction, with disputes over Greenland crisis emerging as a key flashpoint.
+While Macron sought to maintain dialogue, Trump repeatedly mocked and publicly criticized him, including sharing private communications.
+Macron responded with irony and increasingly firm rhetoric, portraying U.S. ambitions toward Greenland as emblematic of destabilizing power politics and warning against a "new colonial approach."
+France also backed its stance with concrete measures, including military deployments and plans to expand its diplomatic presence in Greenland, while also adopting a tougher line toward U.S. trade pressure.

+Public opinion

+According to a 2026 Pew Research Center survey, 27% of French people had a favorable view of the United States, while 70% had a negative view.